minhanhvu/Determinants-of-second-hand-car-prices/README.md

 # Determinants-of-second-hand-car-prices
-The project identifies the key specifications influencing the price of second-hand cars in German markets, using BMW car dataset.
+The project sets out to identify the key specifications that influence the price of second-hand cars in German markets using BMW car dataset.
+I applied the multivariate regression model, which is a powerful tool to study and quantify the relationships between the explanatory factors and the response variable (car prices in this project).
+The results show that car age, mileage, horsepower, and gear type have significant impacts on the variation of car prices.
+The older the car and the longer it has been driven, the cheaper it is.
+On the other hand, the higher the horsepower, which indicates the rapidness of a car's engine, the higher the price.
+Besides, comparing two cars with similar profiles, an automatic BMW car is on average 2,104 euro more expensive than a BMW manual car

 ### ⚡PROBLEM STATEMENT
 What are the key factors that influence the price of second-hand cars in German markets?
 ### ⚡ACTION